August 19th, 2018

 I went back to the library and got a lot done.
 I also contacted Chanty, since I hadn’t found a place to stay, other than an expensive hotel.
 He picked me up and drove to his house in south Ashland.
 I could have easily walked there but the ride was nice.
 I walked to a grocery store near his house to get dinner and food for the next segment.
 The place was very eclectic.
 Besides the standard stuff, they also sold crystals, tie-dye clothing, and yerbe matte gourds.
 Nearly half the people in the store had dreadlocks.

 I returned to Chanty’s house and enjoyed a nice evening getting to know him better and telling stories of the trail.
 I also got lots of pettings with his cat Ana.
-It is so much nicer getting to meet locals this way than staying in a stuffy hotel room.
+It is so much nicer getting to meet locals this way as opposed to staying in a stuffy hotel room.
 I am so grateful for his hospitality and the chance to meet him.
 I was also grateful for a bed and slept well.

 Ana, the beautiful cat.